alexbui91/INGREX/README.md

 The project includes two components: frontend and backend.
 The frontend (./sc_viz) is implemented using Angular and CytoscapeJS.
 The backend (./web_server) uses flask as the webserver.
 Please checkout the README files of corresponding folders to build the web application and run the web server.
 Both of them need to be run.

+Folder mutag_test_graphs contains some test graphs using for evaluating graph explanations.